Co-tutoring of doctoral dissertations

 The additional certification of “Doctor Europaeus” may be granted by the University, at the request of the doctoral student, when the following conditions are met:

-• positive judgment on the thesis work granted by at least two reviewers, appointed by the College and belonging to foreign academic institutions in two different E.U. countries.
-The reviewers’ reports will be attached to the minutes of the final examination for the candidate;
+- positive evaluation of the thesis by at least two reviewers appointed by the Board of Professors and affiliated with foreign universities in two different European countries; the reviewers’ reports shall be attached to the minutes of the final examination;

-• presence in the Commission of at least one member from a foreign university institution in the E.U;
+- presence on the Committee of at least one member affiliated with a foreign university institution in a European country;